 One place to avoid come nightfall is the Red Light District.
 While it's filled with all types of people during the day, the area attracts seedier visitors and vagrants at night.
 Unfortunately, these can include pick-pockets and people discreetly (but persistently) peddling illegal, "hard" drugs.

 Again, violent crimes are not common, but tourists should also watch for pick-pockets on crowded trains and trams during the high tourist season.

 Travel Safety Resources

 Coffeeshop visits are another situation where caution is imperative.
 Visitors who underestimate the effects of cannabis - especially the potent varieties sold in the Netherlands - are at risk of overdoing it, which can lead to unpleasant physical sensations.
-Inexperienced cannabis users should read these tips on how to enjoy Amsterdam coffeeshops responsibly.
+Inexperienced cannabis users should understand how to enjoy Amsterdam coffeeshops responsibly.

 One activity that definitely isn't recommended is trying to take a swim in Amsterdam's canals, save for the few times a year that authorized canal swims are held.
 While the practice isn't necessarily dangerous (the city's made some strides in limiting the amount of waste expelled into the canals), it is illegal.